Cerro Azul, Peru: Landmarks

 Cerro Azul's main feature is the pier which was built by a British company around 1900 for the export of locally grown cotton.
 The pier has been disused for over 60 years and is now frequented by fishermen and tourists and is one of the main tourists attractions.

 The village also has an attractive main square and the remains of Pre-Inca mud buildings, half buried by sand between two hills which are made from the blue rock that gives the village its name.
 The other hill features a derelict lighthouse from the days when the area functioned as a port.
 It sits above craggy, vertical, dangerous cliffs, where birds in the area make their nests.
 Of note is the Inca tern, a bird endemic to the Humboldt Current, which sweeps the Peruvian coast.
 Other wildlife of note commonly seen in the area: porpoises, pelicans, sea lions, herons and, on rare occasions, sharks.
 The village prides itself in catching the largest shark in Peruvian history (in 1989), a 5m long great white.
 Behind the village, across the Pan-American Highway, are fields and winding valleys in the foothills of the Andes.

+The pre-Columbian site known as the Ciudadela El Huarco is located at Camacho and Centinela hills.